MicrosoftDocs/power-automate-docs/articles/minit/process-context.md

 ---
-title: Process context (preview)
+title: Process context
-description: Learn about the process settings you can change in the Minit desktop application for Microsoft Power Automate process advisor.
+description: Learn about the process settings you can change in the Power Automate Process Mining desktop app in Power Automate.
 author: maslejka
 contributors:
   - maslejka